Emergency room off Las Vegas Strip makes waves with new business model

 Elite Medical Center pursued a different path by getting the state to license it as a hospital.
 That means the facility has the capacity to keep patients for 48 hours.

-Those unaccredited, non-CMS certified hospitals also don’t have to follow the Emergency Medical Treatment and Labor Act, University Medical Center CEO Mason VanHouweling pointed out Tuesday at a Clark County Commission meeting — meaning the facility technically could ask a patient for payment or insurance information before ever stabilizing their condition.
+Those unaccredited, non-CMS-certified hospitals also don’t have to follow the Emergency Medical Treatment and Labor Act, University Medical Center CEO Mason VanHouweling pointed out Tuesday at a Clark County Commission meeting, meaning the facility technically could ask patients for payment or insurance information before ever stabilizing their condition.

 ‘Highway robbery’

-The Orsak brothers are listed as managers for Elite Medical Center on the Nevada Secretary of State website.
+The Orsak brothers are listed as managers for Elite Medical Center on the Nevada secretary of state’s website.

 “Our understanding is that’s what they initially had hoped to facilitate in Nevada, but because of the way our law is written, they had to build a microhospital,” Welch said.